Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 metric = evaluate.load("accuracy")

-Let's check that everything is all right with a sample
+Let's check that everything is fine with a sample

 sample = next(iter(dataloader["train"]))